-An employer may also conduct a first interview over video or Skype.
+An employer may also conduct the first interview over video or Skype.
 Because interviewing can be expensive, and the first round of interviews may include many people, phone, and Skype interviews allow employers to save money.

 Other first interviews are conducted in person.
-These interviews typically take place at the work site or office, but they may also occur at an independent employment services office, a college career office, or a job fair.
+These interviews typically take place at the worksite or office, but they may also occur at an independent employment services office, a college career office, or a job fair.

+Some first interviews also include a skill-based test to confirm that you have the required skills for the job.
 These are called talent assessments or pre-employment tests.
 You may be asked to complete one of these tests online or in person.